delaval-htps/parkingsystem/README.md

 ### Jacoco reports

+#### In V0.1.1:
 After run the tests with the CLI , the reports of Jacoco are in :

 * For unit tests : **target/site/jacoco-unit-test-coverage-report/index.html**
 * For integration tests: **target/site/jacoco-integration-test-coverage-report/index.html**

+#### In V0.1.2:
+There is only one report of jacoco and is located in **target/site/jacoco/index.html**

+This modification was implemented to be sure to have report of coverage in sonarcloud, because in V0.1.1 sonarcloud didn't find the reports of Jacoco even if it was correctly configured